otml2021/otml2021.github.io/call.md

 All submissions must be processed using the [Openreview website](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/OTML).
+The submissions should be anonymized following [NeurIPS policy](https://nips.cc/Conferences/2021/CallForPapers).
 We guarantee that all works submitted before September 17, 2021  (23:59 PDT) will be given full consideration and will be reviewed by at least three reviewers.
 Late submissions might be considered as well.
 Note that at least one